Lindt8/PHITS-Tools/paper.md

-The substantial number of combinations within PHITS of geometry specification, scoring axes (spatial, energy, time, angle, LET, etc.), tally types (scoring volumetric and surface crossing particle fluxes, energy deposition, nuclide production, interactions, radiation damage in DPA, and more), potential particle species, and fair amount of exceptions/edge cases related to specific tallies and/or their settings highlight the utility of such a universal processing code for PHITS.
+The substantial number of combinations within PHITS of geometry specification, scoring axes (spatial, energy, time, angle, LET, etc.), tally types (scoring volumetric and surface crossing particle fluxes, energy deposition, nuclide production, interactions, radiation damage, and more), particle species, and various exceptions/edge cases for specific tallies/their settings highlight the utility of such a universal processing code for PHITS.
-When parsing standard PHITS tally output, PHITS Tools returns a metadata dictionary, a 10-dimensional NumPy [@numpy_ref] array universally accommodating of all possible PHITS tally output containing all numerical results (structure illustrated in \autoref{tally_output_struct}), and a Pandas [@pandas_ref] DataFrame containing the same numerical information for users preferring working with Pandas.
+When parsing standard PHITS tally output, PHITS Tools returns a metadata dictionary, a 10-dimensional NumPy [@numpy_ref] array universally accommodating of all possible PHITS tally output containing all numerical results (structure illustrated in \autoref{tally_output_struct}), and a Pandas [@pandas_ref] DataFrame containing the same numerical information for users preferring Pandas.

 : Structure of returned parsed tally output (NumPy array axes/Pandas DataFrame columns) \label{tally_output_struct}